-Großwald Curated | Weekly No.16: Taurus, Drones & Europe’s Quiet Rearmament
+Großwald Curated | Weekly No.16: Taurus, Drones & Europe’s Rearmament

-Großwald Curated | Weekly No.16: Taurus, Drones & Europe’s Quiet Rearmament
+Großwald Curated | Weekly No.16: Taurus, Drones & Europe’s Rearmament

 April 13–20, 2025 | NATO & European Defense, Tech, and Policy – Europe’s Weekly Briefing.
 Curated for Policy, Intelligence, and Defense Communities in NATO and the EU.

-Großwald Editorial profile image
+Großwald profile image

-by Großwald Editorial
+by Großwald

 The transatlantic consensus is cracking—quietly, and in plain sight.
 This week, Germany edges closer to arming Ukraine with Taurus missiles, fast-tracks AI-powered drones, and greenlights Arrow 3 deployment.